Simple Mindfulness Skills all Tired Parents Should Try.

 Even with a stressful job and a busy family life, it is a do-able practice.

-There are a few apps I’ve found helpful when pressed for time, one I use daily is a free app called Insight Timer, it offers thousands of free guided meditations to get you started.
+There are a few apps I’ve found helpful when pressed for time or overwhelmed, one I use daily is a free app called Insight Timer, it offers thousands of free guided meditations to get you started. the free app is packed full of

 You’ll also like